twrecked/pyaarlo/README.md

 # pyaarlo
 Asynchronous Arlo Component for Python

-Python Aarlo is a library to access Netgear Arlo cameras as Python objects and to provide callbacks to various camera events.
+Python Aarlo is a library that provides asynchronous access to  Netgear Arlo cameras.

 It is based on the [pyarlo library](https://github.com/tchellomello/python-arlo) and aims to provide a similar interface.